thinkful-ei-panda/quiz-app-em-michael/README.md

-### Boilerplate app structure for Quiz App project
+### Quiz App

+This quiz will test your knowledge about the human body.

+This was a paired project worked on by Emily Compton and Michael Oh.

+**Live Link:**